executium/trending-historical-cryptocurrency-news/README.md

 ### Kotlin SDK
 The [Kotlin SDK for crypto trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/kotlin-sdk) is available for use.
 Please review the README.md available there for more information on how to configure the files.

+### R Programming Language SDK
+The [R SDK for cryptocurrency trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/r-sdk) is available for use.
+Please review the README.md available there for more information on how to configure the R files for use.

 ## General Information